Southern Baptist leaders lined up intercourse abuse, explosive report says

 Placeholder while article actions load

-Leaders within the Southern Baptist Conference on Sunday released a major third-party investigation that discovered that sex abuse survivors had been typically ignored, minimized and “even vilified” by top clergy within the nation’s largest Protestant denomination.
+Leaders within the Southern Baptist Conference on Sunday released a major third-party investigation that discovered that sex abuse survivors had been typically ignored, minimized and “even vilified” by top clergy in the nation’s largest Protestant denomination.

 Southern Baptists have been immersed in their very own intercourse abuse scandals.
 Now, they’re debating their response.